 During 2017 (as life is also good at doing) I was presented with opportunities for self-examination.
 I began to ask myself what I was contributing to the world.
 I wanted to have an impact and to make a difference.
 So, with equal parts fear and excitement, I took a leap of faith and left my job to begin a new coach training program through The Healthcare Coaching Institute (HCI).

 Throughout my training, I have benefitted greatly from the amazing coaches around me.
 From the faculty to my classmates — all have played a role in helping me achieve my dream to coach again.
 They have encouraged me, been my thinking partners, and have helped me push through many of my limiting beliefs.
-I completed my coach education through Healthcare Coaching Institute where I have a certificate in professional coaching and am in the process of becoming a certified coach through ICF, the professional society for coaching.
-I have never been more thrilled.
-I have also trained with Laura Berman Fortgang in Now What?® Coaching and I am excited to say that I became an authorized facilitator in January 2018.
+I completed my coach education through Healthcare Coaching Institute and I have been awarded my Associate Certified Coach (ACC) Credential from the International Coach Federation (ICF), the professional society for coaching.
+I am thrilled to have reached this milestone.

 When I am not coaching, I am an avid cyclist.
 I have always struggled with my weight and let it get out of control, allowing my busy corporate schedule to be an excuse for not practicing consistent self-care.
 The bicycle became my vehicle back to wellness.
 It took five years and a lot of sweat to lose half of me — literally — but I am grateful for my health and my bike and the journey they have both taken me on.